cissa-unimelb/constitution/constitution.md

 	1. the Publicity Director;

-	2. the Industry Liaison;
+	2. the Industry Director;

 	3. the IT Director;

-	4. the Student Experience Director;

-	5. the Diversity Director, who must be a woman, have a minority gender identity, or be from an Indigenous background.
+	4. the Diversity Director, who must be a woman, have a minority gender identity, or be from an Indigenous background.

-	6. the Product Director;
+	5. the Product Director;

-	7. the Competitions Director;
+	6. the Competitions Director;

-	8. the People & Culture Director;
+	7. the People & Culture Director;